How To Find Events And Clubs In Your Community

 The websites of venues that hold events

 Here I'm talking about auditoriums, concert halls, sports arenas, art galleries, and convention centers.
-Some less obvious candidates are organizations that normally focus on other things, but every so often they'll hold events like concert or speaker series.
+Some less-obvious candidates are organizations that normally focus on other things, but every so often they'll hold events like concert or speaker series.
 You'll need to use your searching skills to figure out what these venues are in the first place.
 Once you go on their sites you can get a sense of the big events that are coming down the pipeline in the next few months.

 Your university's listing of clubs, teams, and organizations

-You probably know about this one, but if you're in university you should be able to find a list of all of the school's official clubs and teams.
+If you're in university you should be able to find a list of all of the school's official clubs and teams.
 Your school may even have an office where you can talk to someone and find out what's going on on your campus.
 There are also organizations like student associations, the school newspaper, or the LGBTQ center that aren't exactly clubs, but you could also look into.

 Community center or community agency websites